Homemade sugar free chocolate chips are life!!

-- Use a double boiler to melt the cocoa butter and baking chocolate.
+- Use a double boiler to melt the cocoa butter (2 Ounces) and unsweetened baking chocolate (1 ounce).

 - Stir these ingredients together until they’re fully melted and combined.

-- Add the erythritol and salt, and stir until they’re incorporated.
+- Add the erythritol (6 tablespoons) and salt (a pinch), and stir until they’re incorporated.

 - Remove from heat and stir in vanilla extract (2 teaspoons).

 - Pour the melted chocolate into your chocolate chip mold and place it in the fridge.
 Alternatively, you can pour the melted chocolate into a pastry bag and cut a small hole in the tip, then line a baking sheet with parchment paper and create chips.

 - The chocolate chips will set in about an hour in the fridge, but you can always place them in the freezer if you’re craving them sooner.
 Enjoy!